 The Marvel Cinematic Universe has gotten nearly everything right.
-From giving Thor a fresh start with the outstanding Thor: Ragnarok to the forthcoming and highly anticipated Black Panther, it seems like the MCU has the film industry on lock when it comes to presenting superheroes on the big screen.
+From giving Thor a fresh start with the outstanding Thor: Ragnarok to the record-breaking Black Panther, it seems like the MCU has the film industry on lock when it comes to presenting superheroes on the big screen.
 However, what the MCU has failed to do is give female superheroes their time in the spotlight.
 Though Brie Larson will shine in the forthcoming Captain Marvel solo film, Scarlett Johansson, who has played Natasha Romanoff (aka Black Widow) for almost a decade, still hasn’t gotten her solo debut.

 Both Johansson and Marvel have expressed interest in giving Black Widow her own film, but not much has happened to make it a reality until now.
+Here’s what we know, including the potential release date (page 9).

 A nod from Wonder Woman